easingslider/easing-slider/readme.txt

 7. A preview of a slider.
 This is how is should appear on your WordPress site (may differ based on your settings).

 == Changelog ==

+= 2.2.0.4 =
+* Added additional legacy functionality to display sliders using template function and shortcode from v1 of Easing Slider.

 = 2.2.0.3 =
 * Fixed compatibility issues with __callStatic and PHP 5.2.